Jaffe2718/Command-Debug-DevKit/DEV.md

 the logical client is not exist, the socket server will not work.
 There are two cases in the multiplayer game, these are the two cases:

-- CASE 1: You are playing in your friend's game world, and your friend is the owner of the game world, so the socket server is created in the logical client of your friend's device.
+- **CASE 1**: You are playing in your friend's game world, and your friend is the owner of the game world, so the socket server is created in the logical client of your friend's device.
 In this case, you will use **YOUR FRIEND'S IDENTITY** to execute the